Ficool

 Walking through the open door, the edge of the king-sized bed came into sight, but the tunnel, however, did not.

-Not getting discouraged, I tapped the wall where a hole should have been.
+Not getting discouraged, at most a bit annoyed, I tapped the wall where a hole should have been.
 It was solid, no cavity behind.

 But this might have been wrong, or partially, at the very least.